 In 2010, recycling avoided $228,440 in tipping fees and yielded $347,818 in revenues

-This team was told that F&S determined that recycling glass and plastics types 3-7 would not be cost effective.
+This team was told that F&S determined that recycling glass and plastics types 3-7 would not be cost-effective.
 We believe that UIUC should re-visit this decision.
 The earlier analysis may have missed the financial benefit of avoided tipping fees.
 Even if recycling these commodities causes a net financial loss, the team encourages such recycling because it would educate and engage students, faculty and staff, as well as mirror practices in many other universities, high schools, communities and sites.

 III.
 Status of Campus Efforts on Purchasing